 European airlines waiting in line for coronavirus bailouts want to tap another source of interest-free loans: their customers.

-Refund claims, if honoured, would be a major additional cash drain on many airlines already in need of government aid to survive a sustained travel slump.
+Refund claims, if honoured, would be a big additional cash drain on many airlines already in need of government aid to survive a sustained travel slump.

 Consumer organisations say some major airlines are already flouting the refund rules and condemn what they describe as an attempt to force consumers to lend them cash.

 “We’ve been absolutely inundated with passengers complaining they can’t get a refund from their airlines,” Rory Boland of British consumer group Which? said on Friday.

 The European Commission has rejected industry calls to relax the requirement in EU regulations to refund cancellations within a week, but the airlines say they are unable to comply.